PhD Students

 mbw40@georgetown.edu

 Molly received her law degree from Georgetown University Law Center in 2016 and is currently working on a dissertation that brings together the professional ethics of lawyers, neo-Aristotelian virtue ethics, and feminist theories of relational autonomy.
 She wants to know, how can lawyers promote the autonomy of their clients, and what does autonomy mean in that context?
-Beyond her dissertation, Molly has varied philosophical interests, mostly in the intersection between law and ethics, including: philosophy of tort law, children’s rights, privacy law, and ethical communication.
+Beyond her dissertation, Molly has varied philosophical interests, mostly in the intersection between law and ethics, including the philosophy of tort law, children’s rights, privacy law, and ethical communication.
 When not philosophizing, Molly enjoys reading and writing children’s fantasy, finding places to eat great vegan food, and bad puns.

 YF Xu